 CPPIB and Sustainable Investing

 WHY CPPIB WAS CREATED

 In the mid-1990s, concerns arose about the CPP's long-term viability.
 Lower birth rates and longer life spans had reduced the ratio of workers to retirees.
 In response, Canada's provincial and federal governments came together to create bold reforms to put the CPP back on a sound financial footing for long-term sustainability.
 They increased contribution rates and created the Canada Pension Plan Investment Board to invest funds not currently needed to pay CPP benefits.

+1966

+CPP created; there are 6.5 workers for every retiree.

+1990 Projections show that, by 2055, there will only be two workers per retiree.
+1997 Canadian governments act to address demographic changes, and create CPPIB.
+2019 CPPIB begins to receive and invest first contributions from expanded CPP.
+1993 CPP benefits paid out start to be higher than contributions and investment income coming in.
+2016 Canadian governments agree to expand CPP with increased contributions and benefits.
 Our mandate and the consideration of environmental, social and governance factors CPPIB was created by Canada's provincial and federal governments with a clear legislative mandate: to maximize returns without undue risk of loss, taking into account factors that may affect the financial obligations of the CPP.
 This mandate supports the important investment challenge we face to achieve sufficient growth to help sustain the Fund for multiple generations.
 CPPIB places great importance on environmental, social and governance (ESG) factors.
 We believe organizations that manage these factors effectively are more likely to create sustainable value over the long term.
 Some firms take short cuts to produce great annual performance.
 The cumulative cost of operating this way eventually catches up with them.
 As such, we look for practices that will outlast immediate results.
 While the specifics vary by company, industry and geography, we consider relevant ESG matters when evaluating opportunities, making investment decisions, managing our investments and engaging with companies to seek improvements in business practices and disclosure.
 We believe that properly considering these factors will result in better long-term investment performance across the Fund.
 Defining Environmental, Social and Governance (ESG) Factors

-Environmental Climate change and greenhouse gas (GHG) emissions, energy efficiency, air and water pollution, water scarcity and biodiversity 6
+Environmental Climate change and greenhouse gas (GHG) emissions, energy efficiency, air and water pollution, water scarcity and biodiversity

-Social Human rights, local impact and employment, child labour, working conditions, health and safety and anticorruption
+Socia Human rights, local impact and employment, child labour, working conditions, health and safety and anticorruption